Nikolay Dupak: Biography

-Dupak was the leading actor and director of the Moscow Stanislavsky Theater, acted in films.
+Dupak was the leading actor and director of the Moscow Stanislavsky Theater, acting in a number of films while there.
 Then he moved to Taganka Theatre.
 It was he who invited Yuri Lyubimov and Vladimir Vysotsky to the theater.
 He persuaded the artist David Borovsky, who worked in Kiev, to move to Moscow.
 Dupak's creative career lasted 80 years.

+Dupak died on 26 March 2023, at the age of 101.